MoeBuTa/MoeBuTa/README.md

 ### Hi there 👋 I'm MoeBuTa:)

-A graduate from The University of Western Australia with Master's degree of Software Engineering.
+A graduate from The University of Western Australia with a Master's degree in Software Engineering.

 Python, C, and Java are my primary programming languages for coursework and projects.